 The Micro Business Show was a complete forage into the unknown for Tracey Rickard Web Design.
 During my time in corporate life I was involved in too many exhibitions to count but this was all about my own business.
-I created my stand by way of a tall banner that I’d had designed and printed.
+I created my stand by way of a tall banner that I’d had designed and printed by Rebecca at Glory Design.
 Plus I had my flyers and leaflets to hand out.

 The show was a great networking event I got chatting with all of the businesses on other stands and made plenty of new contacts.
 I also made a couple of purchases from other exhibitors.
 I am not sure how many people came through the doors but the day certainly went pretty quickly.